 Failure to provide a urine or breath samples for any test required.

-Failure to permit the observation or monitoring of you providing a urine sample (please note tests conducted under direct observation or monitoring occur in limited situations.
+Failure to permit the observation or monitoring of the employee providing a urine sample (please note tests conducted under direct observation or monitoring occur in limited situations.
 The majority of specimens are provided in private).

 Failure to provide sufficient urine or breathe sample when directed, and it has been determined, through a required medical evaluation, that there was not adequate medical explanation for the failure.
 Failure to take a second test when directed to do so.